Faculty & Staff

 - The department head or designee will be assigned the custody of the keys and will, therefore, be responsible for the security of the keys and their use at all times.

 - Departmental keys are requested using the Faculty/Staff Key Request Form.

 - Departmental keys must be kept in a secured area.

 - Departmental keys that are issued to adjunct faculty members are also the responsibility of the department chair.

-- Permanent records must be maintained on file by the department head or designee showing all departmental key assignments, which includes the user’s name, destination and purpose, date/time released, and date/time returned.
+- Permanent records must be maintained on file by the department head or designee showing all departmental key assignments, which include the user’s name, destination and purpose, date/time released, and date/time returned.

-- Requests for special door or other locking systems are to be made to email@example.com.
+- Requests for special doors or other locking systems must be made to email@example.com.
 Full justification, along with as much information as possible describing the proposed system, must be included in the request.
-All requests will be reviewed based upon security, life safety, and financial considerations.
+All requests will be reviewed based on security, life safety, and financial considerations.

 - Access Control does not provide or service padlocks, except for those that are a part of the College’s master key system.